 - Ecosystem.
 Is the database tightly integrated with the rest of the cloud platform and can it be stitched quickly to make new solutions?

 Ways to use NoSQL database systems

-Using data models based on NoSQL are a great fit for companies that want to build mobile, web, Internet of Things (IoT) and gaming apps that require flexible, scalable, high-performance and highly functional databases to provide great user experiences—whether it is gaming, e-commerce, big data analytics or real-time web apps and beyond.
+Using data models based on NoSQL are a great fit for companies that want to build mobile, web, Internet of Things (IoT), and gaming apps that require flexible, scalable, high-performance, and highly functional databases to provide great user experiences—whether it’s gaming, e-commerce, big data analytics, or real-time web apps and beyond.

 Globally distribute your apps